Eben60/PackageMaker.jl/README.md

 ### Checking for updates

 Starting with the `PackageMaker` version `v0.1.8`, on the startup of the package a check is performed whether a new version of it became avaliable.
+This feature is still experimental, and appears not always to work properly (possibly, if `PackageMaker` was imported throgh [`ShareAdd.jl`](https://github.com/Eben60/ShareAdd.jl)).

 You might find this function too intrusive.
-The public function `PackageMaker.updatecheck_settings` provides an interface to disable this feature of change other  defaults.
-For details, call
+The public function `PackageMaker.updatecheck_settings` provides an interface to disable this feature or to change other  defaults.
+For details, get the function's help:

 ```julia-repl
 help?> PackageMaker.updatecheck_settings